benman64/subprocess/README.md

 stdin, stdout, stderr are macros, so it's not possible to use those variable names.
-Instead c++ variable names is used cin, cout, cerr where the std* would have been respecrtivly.
+Instead c++ variable names is used cin, cout, cerr where the std* would have been respectively.

-PopenBuilder & RunBuilder can be used interchangebly.
+PopenBuilder & RunBuilder can be used interchangeably.
 However PopenBuilder defaults to automaticly setting cout to be captured.

 # current progress